instanda-technicaltest/eShopOnWeb/README.md

 ```
 docker-compose build
-docker-compose up
+docker-compose up -d
 ```

-You should be able to make requests to localhost:5106 for the Web project, and localhost:5200 for the Public API project once these commands complete.
+You should be able to make requests to `localhost:5106` for the Web project, and `localhost:5200/swagger` for the Public API project once these commands complete.
 If you have any problems, especially with login, try from a new guest or incognito browser instance.

 You can also run the applications by using the instructions located in their `Dockerfile` file in the root of each project.
 Again, run these commands from the root of the solution (where the .sln file is located).